-The class DemoController is a small demonstration program that shows how to use the class ArmController.
+There is a small demonstration program demo150.m that uses the controller.

 6 The Task

 First, carefully read this document.
 Next, study the APIs of the simulator classes and run the DemoSimulator program.
 Create a new simulator demonstration that moves the simulated arm in the following manner (starting from the home position):